chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Maintaining Documentation's Accuracy

-Third, documentation becomes outdated/inaccurate due to changes, especially breaking changes.
-It does this in two ways: decreasing its usefulness (depends on the 'size' of a change) and decreasing its coherence (depends on the 'frequency' of changes).
+Third, documentation becomes outdated/inaccurate when the thing being documented changes in two ways:
+- the 'size' of a change
+- the 'frequency' of changes

 #### The "Size" of a Change

+The 'size' of a change can decrease its usefulness.

 | "Size" | Example
 | -- | -- |